benlinux1/013_BenoitVINCENT-ENTREVOISINS/README.md

 # Entrevoisins

 This repository contains a mini Android app untiltled **Entrevoisins**.

+The aim here was to create a **community application**, allowing exchanges between registered neighbors.

 ## Technologies
 - **100% JAVA**, this project was made with Android Studio IDE.